AdobeDocs/id-service.en/help/reference/analytics-reference/legacy-analytics.md

 ---
 description: An overview of how the Experience Cloud Identity Service works with the legacy Analytics ID.
 keywords: ID Service
-seo-description: An overview of how the Experience Cloud Identity Service works with the legacy Analytics ID.
-seo-title: Analytics and Experience Cloud ID Requests
 title: Analytics and Experience Cloud ID Requests
-uuid: 28beed16-7ef9-4824-8e82-853930756eca
 exl-id: 8c682159-e23a-4641-9ffd-e0028dc2f305
 ---
 # Analytics and Experience Cloud ID Requests{#analytics-and-experience-cloud-id-requests}